-New research shows limiting carbs to dinner-time increases satiety, reduces risk for diabetes, cardiovascular diseaseNovember 8th, 2012 in Health /
+New research shows limiting carbs to dinner-time increases satiety, reduces risk for diabetes, cardiovascular diseaseNovember 8, 2012 in Medicine & Health / Health

 (Medical Xpress)—An experimental diet with carbohydrates eaten mostly at dinner could benefit people suffering from severe and morbid obesity, according to new research at the Hebrew University of Jerusalem.

 The diet influences secretion patters of hormones responsible for hunger and satiety, as well as hormones associated with metabolic syndrome.
 In this way the diet can help dieters persist over the long run, and reduce risk factors for diabetes and cardiovascular disease.